Ludhiana police crack ₹8.49-crore heist with arrest of six

 Ludhiana commissioner of police Mandeep Singh Sidhu on Tuesday had written to chief minister Bhagwant Mann and the DGP to ban operations of the company in the state over poor security arrangements in their offices.

-Punjab director general of police (DGP) Gaurav Yadav has announced a cash reward of ₹10 lakh for the police team that solved the case.
+Punjab director general of police (DGP) Gaurav Yadav has announced a cash reward of ₹10-lakh for the police team including JCP (city) Saumya Mishra, DCP (investigation) Harmeet Singh Hundal, AIG counter intelligence Simratpal Singh Dhindsa, ADCP-3 Shubham Aggarwal, ACP west Mandeep Singh, CIA inspector Beant Juneja among others.

-The DGP had announced the arrests in a tweet earlier in the day: “In a major breakthrough, @Ludhiana_Police, supported by Counter Intelligence has solved the Cash Van Robbery case in less than 60 hours.
-Out of 10 accused involved in planning, 5 main apprehended and major recovery effected.
-Investigations are ongoing.”

 SIT formed to establish actual amount of loss

-Suspecting that the robbed amount is lesser than ₹8.49 crore, as claimed by the company officials, police have constituted a five-member special investigation team to conduct a probe.
+Suspecting that the robbed amount is lesser than ₹8.49-crore, as claimed by the company officials, police have constituted a five-member special investigation team led by Joint Commissioner of Police (JCP) Saumya Mishra to conduct a probe.
+The Commissioner of Police said that they suspect that the actual robbed amount was ₹6.33crore.
+He stated that company officials tried to ‘make the hay while the sun shines’.

+He added that Initially the manager of CMS had given handwritten information that a total ₹11.70-crore were in the office out of which ₹ 6.32 crore were robbed.
+Later in the evening they started claiming that a total ₹ 8.49-crore were robbed, however they failed to justify it.

+“Manjinder Singh, during questioning, told police that a few days ago the company had filled ₹51-lakh in the ATMs of a bank mistakenly and the bank had refused to return the money.
+The company had torn currency notes of ₹2,000 of ₹50-lakh value, which had also become a headache for the company officials.
+Manjinder Singh added that the company officials might have tried to take advantage of the robbery,” said commissioner of Police.